samgoree/samgoree.github.io/_posts/2021-10-02-art-history-visualization.md

 ---
 layout: default
-title: Visualizing the Contour of an Artist's Career
+title: Visualizing the Contour of an Artist's Career With Dynamic Programming
 excerpt: I made some visualizations of art images over time using an interesting algorithm!
 I think they have some provocative qualities which are worth discussing.
 My code is on Github so you can make plots like these too if you want.
 ---